 With the internet and FedEx shipping, shopping for unusual plants has never been easier and the plants get delivered directly to your door.

 We've also been connecting to the local community selling plants at farmers markets and organizations like BIAN (the Big Island Association of Nurseryman).
-Come and see us regularly at The Maku'u Farmers Market on Sundays from 7:00 - 2:00 and at other major event sales around the island.
+We occasionally make it to the Maku'u Farmers Market on Sundays from 7:00 - 2:00 and at other major event sales around the island.
 Like us on facebook and I'll let you know when we are out there selling.